fNIRS/snirf/snirf_specification.md

 ID" (0020,0010) and `"AccessionNumber"` is similar to the DICOM tag "Accession Number"(0008,0050), as defined in the DICOM standard (ISO 12052).

-The metadata tag `"InstanceNumber"` is defined similarly to the DICOM tag "Instance Number" (0020,0013), and can be used as the sequence number to group multiple datasets into a larger dataset - for example, concatenating streamed data segments during a long measurement session.
+The metadata record `"InstanceNumber"` is defined similarly to the DICOM tag "Instance Number" (0020,0013), and can be used as the sequence number to group multiple datasets into a larger dataset - for example, concatenating streamed data segments during a long measurement session.

+The metadata record `"UnixTime"` defines the Unix Epoch Time, i.e. the total elapse time in seconds since 1970-01-01T00:00:00Z (UTC) minus the leap seconds.

 #### /nirs(i)/data(j)
 * **Presence**: required